maronuu/InteractiveEpipolar/README.md

 # InteractiveEpipolar

 ## What is this?
-This is an interactive interface to experience the 8-points algorithm on Epipolar geometry.
+This is an interactive demo to experience the 8-points algorithm on Epipolar geometry.

 ## Requirements
 Tested on